Know your purpose and you will clarify your thinking.

 When you fully comprehend that there is more to life than just the here and now, and you realize that life is preparation for eternity, you’ll live differently.
 You will start living in the light of eternity, and that will colour how you handle every relationship, task, and circumstance.

 The closer you live to God the smaller everything else appears.

 Change Your Thinking

-Living the rest of your life for God will require a change in your priorities, your schedule, you relationships, and everything else.
-It will sometimes mean choosing a difficult path instead of any easy one.
+Living the rest of your life for God will require a change in your priorities, your schedule, your relationships, and everything else.
+It will sometimes mean choosing a difficult path instead of an easy one.

 Even Jesus struggled with this.
-Knowing he was about to be crucified, he cried out: “My soul has become troubled; and what shall I say, ‘Father, save Me from this hour’?
+Knowing he was about to be crucified, he prayed: “My soul has become troubled; and what shall I say, ‘Father, save Me from this hour’?
 But for this purpose I came to this hour.
-Father, glorify Thy name.”
+Father, glorify Your name.”

 God has a purpose behind every problem.
-He uses circumstances to develop our character.
-In fact, he depends more on circumstances to make us like Jesus than he depends on our reading the Bible.
+God uses circumstances to develop our character.
+In fact, God depends more on circumstances to make us like Jesus than he depends on our reading the Bible.
 The reason is obvious: You face circumstances twenty-four hours a day.

-Every time you forget that character is one of God’s purposes for your life, you will become frustrated by your circumstances.
+Every time you forget that developing good character is one of God’s purposes for your life, you will become frustrated by your circumstances.
 You’ll wonder, “Why is this happening to me?
 Why am I having such a difficult time?”
-One answer is that life is supposed to be difficult!
+Life is supposed to be difficult.
 It’s what enables us to grow.